hashicorp/terraform-website/content/source/docs/cloud/api/ssh-keys.html.md

 SSH keys can be used in two places:

 - They can be assigned to VCS provider integrations ([available in the API as `oauth-tokens`](./oauth-tokens.html)).
 Bitbucket Server requires an SSH key; other providers only need an SSH key if your repositories include submodules that are only accessible via SSH (instead of your VCS provider's API).
 - They can be [assigned to workspaces](./workspaces.html#assign-an-ssh-key-to-a-workspace) and used when Terraform needs to clone modules from a Git server.
-This is only necessary when your configurations directly reference modules from a Git server; you do not need to do this if you use Terraform Enterprise's [private module registry](../registry/index.html).
+This is only necessary when your configurations directly reference modules from a Git server; you do not need to do this if you use Terraform Cloud's [private module registry](../registry/index.html).

 ~> **Important:** The list and read methods on this API only provide metadata about SSH keys.
-The actual private key text is write-only, and Terraform Enterprise never provides it to users via the API or UI.
+The actual private key text is write-only, and Terraform Cloud never provides it to users via the API or UI.

 ## List SSH Keys